voiceflow-gallagan/voiceflow-mcp-server-client/README.md

 # Voiceflow MCP Client

-A Node.js client for the Model Context Protocol (MCP) that integrates with remote MCP servers to provide tools for LLMs.
+A Node.js client for the Model Context Protocol (MCP) that integrates with remote MCP servers to provide tools for your Voiceflow Agent.

 ## Features